reportportal/docs/docs/reportportal-configuration/authorization/ActiveDirectory.md

 # Active Directory

+Active Directory plugin is available in ReportPortal on the Plugins page.

 To set up access with Active Directory:

 1. Log in to the ReportPortal as an ADMIN user